osyamato/os-yamato/README.md

 # OS Yamato 🌸

-## 🗓️ New App: Mission — Visualize your goals across time
+## 🗓️ New App: Goal — Visualize your goals across time

-We’re excited to introduce a new app in OS Yamato: Mission.
+We’re excited to introduce a new app in OS Yamato: Goal.

 This isn’t just a to-do list — it’s a poetic space to **set intentions** and **see them arranged over time**.